-When it comes to your belief system, you have every right to test the validity to make sure your beliefs serve you well and not block your success.Nancy Gettridge
+With your belief system, you have every right to test the validity to make sure your beliefs serve you well and not block your success.Nancy Gettridge

 It’s time to take control of accepting who you are by getting to know yourself based on factual information.

-You are stronger, smarter, more skillful and talented than your limiting beliefs say you are.
+You are stronger, smarter, more skillful, and talented than your limiting beliefs say you are.
 Get rid of the noise that’s keeping you on the sidelines.
 Challenge your limiting beliefs!